bumblebeefr/grbl-tool/README.md

-Grbl tool
+Grbl-tool
 =========

-Python comand line tool to control a grbl CNC
+Python command line tool to control a grbl CNC
 _(this tool is for the moment not compatible with windows, but only with unix like OS)_

 Features
 --------

 * Automatic Serial (tty) port detection
-* Allow to Manualy control grbl (grbl internal commands, GCODE)
+* Allow to manualy control grbl (grbl internal commands, GCODE)
-* Allow to wontrol grbl with a joystick
+* Allow to control grbl with a joystick
-* Aloow to stream a GCODE file to grbl
+* Allow to stream a GCODE file to grbl

 Dependencies
 -----------
-grbl tools depends on the following python libraries:
+grbl-tool depends on the following python libraries:

 * pygame
 * pyserial